webxdc/webxdc_docs/src/spec/sendUpdate.md

 window.webxdc.sendUpdate(update, descr);
 ```

-Send a status update to all peers.
+Send an update to all peers.

 - `update`: an object with the following properties:
     - `update.payload`: string, number, boolean, array, object or `null`.